 by nearly every other sort of Android "scanning" app.
 Not surprisingly,

 we have found their own free app to be superior in performance and ease of

 use over the other, derivative apps.
 Also, please note that the ZXing app

 referenced on this page is NOT produced by ScoutPal, please review our Terms Of

 Service regarding links to other websites.

-Keep in mind that any camera-based "scanner" app is not really a true
+Keep in mind that any camera-based "scanner" app is not a

 laser bar code scanner*.
 Instead, it literally